nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 To get you started, you might want to read the section on [how to use this User Guide](#how-to-use-the-user-guide)!

-The overview of the application's user interface can be found [here](#user-interface-overview).
+An overview of the application's user interface can be found [here](#user-interface-overview).

 ## Table of Contents